• Skip to main content

 Statewide Regional Literacy Network (RLN) Responsibilities:

-• Collaborate with MDE, CAREI, and the Regional Literacy Network team to ensure consistent access, coherence, and alignment for districts and charter schools on all literacy initiatives across the state, including the MN READ Act legislation.
+• Collaborate with MDE and the Regional Literacy Network team to ensure consistent access, coherence, and alignment for districts and charter schools on all literacy initiatives across the state, including the MN READ Act legislation.

 • Support facilitation and monitor the administration of the training of teachers and school leaders in each of their regions.

-• Collaborate with MDE and CAREI staff in the development and delivery of in-person, synchronous, and asynchronous professional learning content for delivery across all regions.
+• Collaborate with MDE staff in the development and delivery of in-person, synchronous and asynchronous professional learning content for delivery across all regions.
 Provide in-session and follow-up support.

 • Serve as a training facilitator for the synchronous sessions of the approved trainings in their regions.

-• Remain well-informed of current and developing research concerning Structured Literacy, literacy evidence-based practices, intervention, dyslexia, and screening through communication with colleagues and experts, participating in professional development, and reviewing the research literature.
+• Remain well-informed of current and developing research regarding Structured Literacy, evidence-based practices, intervention, dyslexia, and screening through communication with colleagues and experts, participating in professional development and reviewing the research literature.

 • Provide Local Literacy Plan technical assistance.

-• Assist districts and charter schools with the development, submission, and implementation of the required annual Local Literacy Plan.
+• Provide assistance to districts and charter schools with the development, submission and implementation of the required annual Local Literacy Plan.

 • Support universal and dyslexia screening administration and data interpretation.